Civitasv/machine-learning/week 7/note.md

 if y=0, we want $p^{(i)}.||\theta||\le-1$

 The reason this causes a "large margin" is because: the vector for Θ is perpendicular to the decision boundary.
-In order for our optimization objective (above) to hold true, we need the absolute value of our projections $p^{(i)} $ to be as large as possible.
+In order for our optimization objective (above) to hold true, we need the absolute value of our projections $p^{(i)}$ to be as large as possible.